Lyndies/LMNO-GuildPack/README.md

 ## Downloads:
 ### * Client Side
-To download the files just [click here](https://github.com/Lyndies/LMNO-GuildPack/blob/master/Release/LMNO%20GuildPack-1.3.zip) and press "View Raw".
+To download the files just [click here](./Release/LMNO%20GuildPack-1.3.zip) and press "View Raw".
-The .zip file will be downloaded, and you'll be able to follow the [instructions](https://github.com/Lyndies/LMNO-GuildPack#-modpack-installation) and get the modpack on your [Twitch Client](https://updates.twitchapp.net/windows/installer/TwitchSetup_[usher-53735939].exe)!
+The .zip file will be downloaded, and you'll be able to follow the [instructions](./README.md#-modpack-installation) and get the modpack on your [Twitch Client](https://updates.twitchapp.net/windows/installer/TwitchSetup_[usher-53735939].exe)!

 ### * Server Side
+As for the [client side download](./README.md#-client-side) you can get the files but pressing "View Raw".
+Here's the [download](./Release/LMNO%20ServerGuildPack-1.0.zip) for the server side modpack!

 ## Old Versions:
 >Here you'll find the old versions of the pack, for whatever reason you'd want them for.